Lakshmanwadhwani/PDAC_DEG_analysis_Limma_and_Hisat2/README.md

 - Anaconda
 - Galaxy (version 23.0.3)

-### Installation

-Software
-The following software was used in this project:

--Anaconda is a free and open-source distribution of the Python programming language for scientific computing.
-It includes a collection of pre-compiled software packages for data analysis, machine learning, and other scientific computing tasks.
--VS Code is a code editor developed by Microsoft.
-It is a lightweight and extensible editor that can be used for a variety of programming languages.
--PowerShell is a command-line shell and scripting language developed by Microsoft.
-It is used to automate tasks on Windows computers.
--FastQC is a tool for quality control of high-throughput sequencing data.
-It can be used to assess the quality of FASTQ files, identify potential problems with the data, and generate reports.
--Trimmomatic is a tool for trimming adapters and low-quality sequences from FASTQ files.
-It is used to improve the quality of the data before it is analyzed further.
--Hisat2 is a tool for aligning RNA-seq reads to a reference genome.
-It is a fast and accurate aligner that can be used to map reads from a variety of sequencing platforms.
--Limma is a statistical package for analyzing differential gene expression data.
-It can be used to identify genes that are differentially expressed between two or more conditions.
--AnnotateMyIDs is a tool for annotating gene IDs with gene symbols, descriptions, and other information.
-It can be used to make the results of the limma analysis more interpretable.
 #Instructions
 To run this project, you will need to have a Galaxy account and access to the Galaxy GUI platform.
 Once you have logged into Galaxy, you can follow these instructions: